pgailinas/videoqa-representation-comparison/README.md

 The videos are used for baseline VideoQA inference, pretrained CLIP video representation generation, self-supervised autoencoder training, and autoencoder latent representation generation.
 NExT-QA questions and answer choices are encoded as a reusable shared CLIP text embedding dataset for downstream representation-based VideoQA evaluation.

-## Experimental Hypothesis

-The primary research hypothesis is:

-> Self-supervised `autoencoder_video` representations can provide more effective downstream multiple-choice VideoQA performance than pretrained `clip_video` representations when both are evaluated using identical shared `clip_text` question-answer representations, the same representation-based prediction method, and a common evaluation framework.

-The project further investigates whether self-supervised representation learning can produce video embeddings that improve downstream VideoQA performance while maintaining a consistent multimodal classification pipeline.

-## ⚙️ Execution Notes
+## Execution Notes

-- Designed primarily for Google Colab
+- Google Colab and Jupyter supported
-- Supports local Jupyter execution
-- Notebook-driven workflow
-- Shared CLIP question-answer text and pretrained CLIP video representation datasets generated once and reused across experiments
-- Experiment-specific autoencoder artifacts stored by experiment name
 - Development and full-dataset execution modes
 - GPU acceleration where appropriate
-- Modular experimental framework supporting multiple representation sources and prediction methods
-- Local-first artifact generation with optional promotion to shared Google Drive storage
+- Shared CLIP representations generated once and reused
+- Experiment-specific autoencoder artifacts stored by experiment

 ## 🌐 Documentation